leannezhang/GithubIssues/README.md

 - `Marked`: convert from github markup to html markup

 ### Styling
-- Majority of styling are written in inline styles
+- I wrote the majority of styles with inline styles
-- Used `Panel` for comment panel and `Pagination` from `React-Bootstrap`
+- Used `Panel` for displaying comment and `Pagination` from `React-Bootstrap`

 ### Tests
 - Unit tests are written with Jest.
 If there is more time, I will write more tests such as checking if endpoints have the valid responses, navigation, and check if error messages have been handled correctly.

-Thank you!
+Thank you.
 If you have any questions, please feel free to email me at lzhang800@gmail.com

 ## What the app looks like